rust-lang/book/src/ch15-01-box.md

 this situation, we can store the large amount of data on the heap in a box.
 Then, only the small amount of pointer data is copied around on the stack, while the data it references stays in one place on the heap.
-The third case is known as a *trait object*, and Chapter 17 devotes an entire section, “Using Trait Objects That Allow for Values of Different Types,” just to that topic.
+The third case is known as a *trait object*, and Chapter 17 devotes an entire section, [“Using Trait Objects That Allow for Values of Different Types,”][trait-objects]<!-- ignore --> just to that topic.
 So what you learn here you’ll apply again in Chapter 17!

 ### Using a `Box<T>` to Store Data on the Heap